DataKinds/datakinds.github.io/_posts/2019-04-02-a-whirlwind-tour-of-perl6-s-best-features.md

 > your object.
 >
 > Anyway, that is a corrected description of how Ruby can help you
 > prevent unintended mutation.
-It’s good that Perl 6 has a solution for
+It’s good that Raku has a solution for
 > that problem too.
 >
 > # Ruby and Smartmatch